Pasqg/subtune/README.md

           Pixels per second on the horizontal axis of the resulting image (default 32) --pixels-per-frequency <PIXELS_PER_FREQUENCY>
-          Pixels per frequency on the vertical axis of the resulting image (default 6) -p, --piano-roll
+          Pixels per frequency on the vertical axis of the resulting image (default 6) -f, --frequencies-per-note <FREQUENCIES_PER_NOTE>
+          Frequencies per note/pitch, evenly spaced in exponential space (default 1) -t, --threads <THREADS>
+          Number of threads to use when calculating the wavelet transform (default 16) -p, --piano-roll
           If this flag is present, adds a simple piano roll in the resulting image -d, --display